dokku/dokku.github.io/_posts/2018-06-10-automating-dokku-setup.md

 tags: dokku provisioning automation
 ---

-> If you're using Dokku - especially for commercial purposes - consider donating to project development via [OpenCollective](https://opencollective.com/dokku) or [Patreon](https://www.patreon.com/dokku).
-Funds go to general development, support, and infrastructure costs.

 When you deploy an app with Dokku, a common workflow is to create an app on `git push`:

 ```bash